ADULT CLASS: A Thousand Words—Guided Writing About the Art You See

 with Sarah Sentilles

-Can you describe what you see?
-Art inspires, captures, escapes, disrupts, disturbs, conceals, and reveals.
+Art inspires, captures, escapes, disrupts, disturbs, conceals and reveals.
 It also helps us learn to look more carefully, reminding us that what we think we see is not all there is.
-In this time of mis-seeing and misunderstanding, careful looking is ethical and urgent work.
-Please join us for ninety minutes of generative writing exercises based on the current exhibition.
+In this time of, careful looking is ethical and urgent work.
+Join us for generative writing exercises based on the current exhibition.
 Experiment with new ways to view art and play with language.
-Everyone is welcome; the workshop is open to all levels, from beginner to advanced.
+The workshop is open to all levels.

 Age and ability: 14yrs and older, beginners welcome!